Video of the Day

 Calculate Your Caloric Burn

-The most important criteria in choosing the best fat-loss cardio workout for you is the one you'll stick with over time.
-Choose from any of the following (or tell us in the comments what your go-to cardio workout is):
+But the second most important criteria in choosing the best fat-loss cardio for you is the workout you'll stick with over time.
+After all, what good is a calorie-torching, belly fat-burning workout if you're not going to do it consistently.

 - Stair stepper: 223 calories